1. LICENSE GRANT AND RESTRICTIONS

 3.2 Customer.
 Customer represents and warrants that: (a) all information it provides to Company to perform the Services is accurate; (b) Customer is authorized to provide Company with the customer, patient or end-user information and/or other personal data that it provides in connection with the Services; (c) the Company’s possession and/or use of such customer, patient or end-user personal data will not violate any contract, statute, or regulation; and (d) Customer and persons acting on its behalf, including Company, are authorized and have consent to make or send communications (including emails, SMS and MMS messages) to customers, patients or other end-users at any telephone number, email address, physical address, or other contact source provided by Customer.

-3.4 Disclaimers.
-To the maximum extent permitted by law and except for the express warranties in this section, the Services are provided “as is” and the Company specifically disclaims any and all warranties of any kind with respect to the subject matter of this agreement, whether express, implied, or statutory, including without limitation warranties of quality, performance, merchantability, or fitness for a particular purpose.
+3.6 Disclaimers.
+To the maximum extent permitted by law and except for the express warranties in this section, the Services are provided “as is” and the Company specifically disclaims any and all warranties of any kind with respect to the subject matter of this agreement, whether express, implied, or statutory, including without limitation warranties of quality, performance, merchantability or fitness for a particular purpose.
 Company does not warrant that the Services will meet Customer’s needs or be free from errors.
+The parties further acknowledge that the third party review and listings sites and systems each have processing times and internal verification procedures that may impact how quickly some information is updated (.e.g., Apple can take up to several weeks to verify data and update listings) and that delays may occur to updates on updates to third party sites due to the internal operational processes, errors and bugs of those sites.

 4. LIMITATION OF LIABILITY.